 When I started taking pictures enthusiastically, artistically, and professional (not always all at the same time), I shot with film.
 This was in the late 90’s.
 I started out shooting mostly black and white film.
-I then started shooting with color negative film and transparency film as well as black and white.
-I shot mostly with 35mm cameras, but I did a little medium format and large format work as well.
+I also would shoot color negative film and transparency film.
+While most of the photography I did was with 35mm cameras, but I did a little medium format and large format work as well.

 Well, I am not sure what I expected.
 The feel of that little camera is fantastic.
 The shutter makes a gratifying sound, and the feeling of rewinding the camera and loading film is great.
-From a tactile perspective it is refreshing to shoot with my little film camera.
+From a tactile perspective it is refreshing to shoot with my film camera.
 I also enjoy not seeing an image right away.
 I find myself being a more active seer.
 So I have been slowly shooting here and there, and succeeded in collecting several rolls of fully exposed film, which I recently sent to Photoworks SF to be processed and scanned (because digital is what I do now).
 The images are nice.
 I will continue to play around with the film thing.
 I like the images, but I am not sure that the fact that they were captured on film makes them any better.
-Film vs. Digital is a big conversation.
+Film vs Digital is a big conversation.
 I am not sure what I expected.
-Anyway, let’s look at some images.
-I hope you like them.
-Feel free to leave a comment and let me know what you think.

 In the end, I kind of feel like shooting film and scanning it is not so different than shooting digitally.
 For no I am going to stick to my digital media.